uapasha/slamdata-docs/source/users-guide.rst

 - Has appropriate permissions to install the software
 - If using MongoDB the user should have read **and** write access to MongoDB.

+.. warning:: MongoDB Limitations

-MongoDB has several limitations which SlamData must work with and around:
+    MongoDB has several limitations which SlamData must work with and around noted below.

 * Users are not allowed to write to secondary nodes in a replica set
 * Queries that return large result sets or use the ``mapreduce`` and ``aggregate``